-and external contextual factors.
+Arguably, a more suitable and recognisable model for the establishment and analysis of culture in an education environment is that proposed by Hooijberg and Petrock [16], which suggests that the four types of culture termed clean, hierarchy, adhocracy, and market culture, fit together, with varying degrees of difference in individual universities, and are dictated by a range of internal and external contextual factors.
 Such internal factors reflect those found by considering the findings of a cultural web analysis [12, 17].
-In an alternative model of universities as organizations, McNay [18] conceptualized four organizational types termed collegium, bureaucracy, corporation, and enterprise.
-Collegium is recognized as freedom within this model, sharing principles of the Humboldtian model of education.
-Bureaucracy refers to regulation, recognizable today as quality standards and assurance, and associated processes.
-Corporation is considered as power, comprised of layers of directive management, led by a commander, the role of vice-chancellor, and demanding loyalty.
+In an alternative model of universities as organisations, McNay [18] conceptualised four organisational types termed collegium, bureaucracy, corporation, and enterprise.
+Collegium is recognised as freedom within this model, sharing principles of the Humboldtian model of education.
+Bureaucracy refers to regulation, recognisable today as quality standards and assurance, and associated processes.
+Corporation is considered as power, comprised of layers of directive management, led by a commander, the role of vice-chancellor, and demanding of loyalty.
 The label of enterprise identifies students as customers or clients, placing them as central to decision-making and accountability.
-McNay [18] considered enterprise culture as an "emergent" shift in the balance between the four organizational types and observed that this may not prove to be an easily achieved balance, given the differences between the preferences and desires of staff and the aims and ambition of the organization.
-While the focus and acceptance of the four areas of McNay's [18] work may have experienced a significant shift, it is recognized that the key principle of achieving a level of balance of the four organizational types is arguably still relevant to higher education academics today, as supported by Nauffal and Nader [19].
+McNay [18] considered enterprise culture as an 'emergent' shift in the balance between the four organisational types and observed that this may not prove to be an easily achieved balance, given differences between the preferences and desires of staff and the aims and ambition of the organisation.
+Whilst the focus and acceptance of the four areas of McNay's [18] work may have experienced significant shift, it is recognised that the key principle of achieving a level of balance of the four organisational types is arguably still relevant to higher education academics today, as supported by Nauffal and Nader [19].

-2.2.
-The evolution of higher education culture in the UK
+2.2 The evolution of higher education culture in the United Kingdom

-The evolution of culture in higher education institutions has appeared to be manifested around themes including academic citizenship and collegiality, the "publish-or-perish" culture, academic workload, employment contracts, and "managerialism".
-Weick [20] considered the structures and processes within the higher education system to be a "loosely coupled system" noting a lack of coordination, regulation, control, and communications.
-Some may remember "the good old days" when academics were given autonomy and freedom enabling them to "get on with it" as described by Weick, while others will recall, and welcome, that the 1970s represented a significant change for the higher education system, with further significant change also ahead [18].
+The evolution of culture in higher education institutions has appeared to be manifested around themes including academic citizenship and collegiality, the 'publish or perish' culture, academic workload, employment contracts, and 'managerialism'.
+Weick [20] considered the structures and processes within the higher education system to be a 'loosely coupled system' noting a lack of coordination, regulation, control, and communications.
+Some may remember 'the good old days' when academics were given autonomy and freedom enabling them to 'get on with it' as described by Weick, whilst others will recall, and welcome, that the 1970s represented significant change for the higher education system, with further significant change also ahead [18].
 Access to education was reframed, influenced by a mix of political forces and financial restraints, and alongside the multitude of changes came a rise in administration and administrative duties.
 McNay [18] reports the "decline of the professor and the rise of the registrar" representing a significant shift in culture within the UK higher education system, which views the university as a corporate enterprise.
-Following the Further and Higher Education Act 1992, the higher education sector became more of a single entity as former polytechnics and colleges of higher education increasingly became recognized as post-92 universities, bringing all higher education institutions under a single umbrella.
+Following the Further and Higher Education Act 1992, the higher education sector became more of a single entity as former polytechnics and colleges of higher education increasingly became recognised as post-92 universities, bringing all higher education institutions under a single umbrella.
 Further movement has since taken place, with the introduction of private providers and private universities [21], which has perhaps created some disparities in the sector, beyond those of the traditional research-teaching divide [22], which continues to exist within the established sector.